SKU: article0032

 ESTATE EXTRA VIRGIN OLIVE OIL*

 Know who grew and pressed your olive oil and when it was harvested.
 And, if you want genuine, first cold pressed, extra virgin olive oil, then be prepared to spend a little money.
 Oh, and did I mention?
 Make sure you buy it from someone you trust.
 There is nothing like the real deal, and there is a lot of fake, old and adulterated olive oil out there.
-When it comes to the real deal, the flavor is exquisite, and the health benefits abound – as it's a great source of GOOD fats, meaning unsaturated fats, the kind of fat your body needs to function well in so many ways.
-But, whatever you do, don’t cook with olive oil!
-Because, all those things you want and like about good olive oil are destroyed when you heat it up over a marginal 240-320 degrees.
-Use olive oil mostly for raw applications – like salads and dipping; and use Rice Bran Oil for cooking, searing and deep frying.
-Also, everyone’s palate is different, and it takes some tasting to figure out what you like best.
-Personally, I like to have at least two olive oils on hand; one robust, green, grassy one – usually from southern Italy – and one fruitier one – usually from Morocco, France or Spain.
+We only sell state-bottled olive oils, because I make every effort to shorten the time and distance between the grower and me because, well, you never know.
+When it comes to the real deal, the flavor is exquisite, and the health benefits abound – as it's a great source of GOOD fats, meaning OMEGA-9 fat acids, the kind of fat your body needs to function well in so many ways - and a lot less of the kind your body doesn't need, like OMEGA-6 fatty acids.
+But, all that good stuff comes at a price.
+Because, all those things you want and like about good olive oil - the health benefits and the flavor - don't come cheap.
+And it's important to remember that all those flavorful and healthy polyphenols are destroyed when you heat them up over a marginal 240-300 degrees.
+That's why we recommend you buy true EVOO, and use it primarily for raw applications – like salads and dipping; and use Rice Bran Oil for cooking, searing, baking and deep frying.
+Also, everyone’s palate is different, and it takes some tasting to figure out what you like most.
+Personally, I like to have at least two olive oils on hand; one robust, peppery, green, grassy one - generally an early harvest oil and usually from southern Italy – and one fruit-y, olive-y and butter-y one - usually later harvest and usually from France or Spain.
 If you live in Seattle, come on down to our store some time, and taste some olive oils to see what you like.
+And for more informatioin about ins and out of the olive oil industry, click here.

 TRADITIONAL and FLAKE SEA SALT*

 There are three main types of salt: Traditional Sea Salt, Flake Salt and Mined Salt.
 French salts – Fleur d’Sel and Gray Salt – are variants of traditional sea salt.
-(Some people - including almost everyone who lives in France - put Fleur d’Sel and Gray salt in their own category, but I think of them as traditional sea salts with a major twist.)
+(Although some people - including almost everyone who lives in France - put Fleur d’Sel and Gray salt in their own category, but I think of them as traditional sea salts with a major twist.
+Click here for more info about sea salt.)
 Although the flavors vary slightly from salt to salt, I mostly select salts based on their texture and health qualities.
 French gray salt has the highest non-sodium mineral content.
 And flake salts are easy to crush with just your hands, so it makes for a great table salt.
 But you should taste and feel for yourself, and decide based on what you like and need.
-Either way, stay away from Mortons, which is a mined salt, and has aluminum-based additives to help prevent it from clumping, or Kosher salt, which is pure sodium chloride and manufactured for the chemical industry by a large chemical company in the mid-west.
+Either way, stay away from Mortons, which is a mined salt, and sometimes has aluminum-based additives to help prevent it from clumping, or Kosher salt, which is pure sodium chloride and historically manufactured for the chemical industry by a large chemical company in the mid-west.
 Sea salts are not only healthier and taste better, but purchasing true, natural sea salt helps support small salt-producing communities all over the globe – many of which have been suffering since Morton’s marketing department kicked into high gear in the 1950’s.

 BEANS, LENTILS & CHICKPEAS

 The Pacific Northwest grows more legumes than just about any region in the world.
 Although much of the crop is sent overseas, we have relationships with a few growers and co-ops, which means we get regular shipments of fresh-crop dried legumes.
 And, as it turns out, freshness does count.
 Which also means that we have some varieties not available elsewhere.
 So take a look, and find out why beans and lentils are not only easy to make, and delicious and healthy to eat, but a great way, when mixed with grains, to create a protein rich and balanced meal for not that much money.
 Here is a Master Bean recipe from our website; it will tell you the trick to successfully cooking dried beans.
-However, in a pinch, the Rega Rega canned cannellini beans and Rega Rega canned ceci beans are fabulous, and a great way to go if you forgot to think last night about what you wanted to eat for dinner tonight.
+However, in a pinch, the Ciao canned cannellini beans and Ciao canned ceci beans are fabulous, and a great way to go if you forgot to think last night about what you wanted to eat for dinner tonight.
+It turns out the canning process makes a HUGE difference in the quality of the final product - and noone cans things like the Europeans - literally.

 FARRO (or EMMER) and BLACK NILE BARLEY

-Pasta is a staple pantry item in most households.
+Pasta is a staple pantry item in most American households.
 Long a favorite childhood food, few of us don’t have fond memories of their favorite pasta dishes, usually centered around spaghetti or a “hot dish”, like Mac n’ Cheese or noodle casserole.
-It turns out there is a big difference between commercially-produced pasta and artisan-produced pasta made with Italian grown wheat (or Kamut).
-The commercial product is made mostly with soft, GMO wheat, extruded at a high rate of speed through Teflon dies, and baked dry.
-In contrast, artisan Italian-made pasta uses hard durum, non-GMO wheat, is extruded slowly using traditional bronze dies - so the surface of the pasta is rough, instead of perfectly smooth, so your sauce can actually stick to your pasta - and it's slow dried to help retain its natural wheat flavor.
+It turns out there is a big difference between commercially-produced pasta and artisan-produced pasta made with Italian grown wheat.
+The commercial product is made mostly with soft, GMO wheat, grown outside of Italy (so, not freshly ground), extruded at a high rate of speed through Teflon dies, and baked dry.
+In contrast, artisan Italian-made pasta uses hard durum non-GMO wheat, is grown and ground locally, is extruded slowly using traditional bronze dies - so the surface of the pasta is rough instead of perfectly smooth so your sauce can actually stick to your pasta - and it's slow dried to help retain its natural wheat flavor.
 The end result is flavorful pasta which marries easily with whatever sauce you put on top and which has a lower glycemic index because hard durum wheat is more slowly broken down in our bodies.
 So, if you are going to treat yourself to pasta, make it artisan-made pasta – your tummy and your brain will be happy you did!
+And if you are looking for a spaghetti-shaped pasta, there is no more flavorful (and it's all about flavor!) than the Bigoli Nobili from Sgambaro.
+Made with select wheat grown next door to Sgambaro's pasta factory, this specific pasta has an exceptional, nutty flavor that is aboslutely addictive.
+Try it once - you will never go back!

 MISSION FIGS and MADJOOL DATES